Music Career Finder

 Is Music Production School Worth It?

-L.Dre (a producer who’s had viral hits on TikTok and has worked with Honda, Samsung, Dr., and Pepper) said that your success as a producer does not hinge on whether or not you have a degree in music.
+L.Dre (a producer who’s had viral hits on TikTok and has worked with Honda, Samsung, and Dr. Pepper) said that your success as a producer does not hinge on whether or not you have a degree in music.

 It’s all about how good you are.